The Manual of the Psi

 A natural psi or a believer, on the other hand, has a much harder time acquiring new psionic powers.
 The whole idea with them is that happenstance or their beliefs unlocked their psionic abilities to begin with, so adding more is tricky.
 It's possible that additional powers can be explained as new aspects of that belief or incident which first awakened one's powers, but this gets more and more difficult over time.

-Since their minds aren't primed for the acquisition of new powers due to proper training, a natural psi or a believer must pay a base cost of three thousand Karma instead of just one, though all the other rules above apply.
-As prohibitive as such costs may be (particularly when considering powers that cost more than one point per rank), it often behooves these individuals to pursue proper education as a trained psi for such purposes.
+Since their minds aren't primed for the acquisition of new powers, natural psis and believers must pay a base cost of three thousand Karma, though all the other rules above apply.
+As prohibitive as such costs may be (especially where powers costing more than one point per rank are concerned), it often behooves these individuals to pursue proper education as a trained psi for such purposes.

 Mastering Psionic Disciplines